-A land area of 955,276 km² making the region largest region in Western Australia.
+A land area of 955,276 km² making the region the largest regional boundary in Western Australia.
 It is bounded geographically by the Little Sandy Desert and Gibson Desert to the North; the Wheatbelt region to the West; the Great Australia Bight to the South; and the South Australian and Northern Territory borders to the East.

 The region has played a significant role in the development of Western Australia and the nation since the end of the nineteenth century.
 Indeed, the very decision to create the Federation of Australia hinged on the decision made in the Goldfields in 1900.